 I’ll also share some other useful information about where to buy resistance bands for training and information about the different resistance band colors.
 Before we go any further, why don’t you bookmark this resistance bands guide so you can use it as a reference each time you want to do a workout with your exercise resistance bands.

-Maybe you’re even wondering “Do resistance bands really work?”.
+Maybe you’re even wondering, “Do resistance bands really work?”
 Well, the answer is that they work as hard as you do!
-Exercises using resistance bands are simply a lightweight and cheap alternative to using weights.
+Exercises with resistance bands are simply a lightweight, inexpensive alternative to weights.

 [Find out more in “Resistance Bands Versus Dumbbells | 9 Surprising Reasons To Choose Elastic Bands”].